MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:CourseCompletionsTodayMetricsEnabled
 ```

 The portal allows you to customize the **Course completed today** metric of the learner dashboard available in the learner's view.
-You can enable/ disable the metric that shows the total number of courses the learner completed on that day (as per UTC time zone).
+You can enable/disable the metric that shows the total number of courses the learner completed on that day (as per UTC time zone).
 ![Course completed today](../media/image%28419%29.png)

 By default, this metric is kept disabled with value as **False**.